 - Spring 2016

 Katy Butler, journalist and author, will discuss her New York Times bestseller, the story of a family's journey of living while dying and of the technology that prolongs the dying process creating more suffering than solace.
 Knocking on Heaven's Door exposes the difficult moral choices faced when the inevitable reality of death meets the technological advances of 21st century healthcare.

 - Winter 2016

 Sherwood Nation is the story of a major West Coast city facing drought and water rations.
 A group of activists take matters into their own hands in this "post-collapse non-apocalyptic novel".

-In collaboration with Silicon Valley Reads, the University Library is pleased to bring the author, Benjamin Parzybok, to campus to share his inspiration for the novel.
-John Farnsworth, Senior Lecturer in Environmental Studies and Sciences will join us as moderator and interviewer.
+In collaboration with Silicon Valley Reads, the University Library was pleased to bring the author, Benjamin Parzybok, to campus to share his inspiration for the novel.
+John Farnsworth, Senior Lecturer in Environmental Studies and Sciences joined us as moderator and interviewer.

 Barely a week after his canonization, Professors Rose Marie Beebe and Robert Senkewicz examine the ways in which Junípero Serra, founder of the California missions, approached the native peoples of both Baja California and Alta California.